Who We Are

 The inactivity and obesity epidemic now affects more than 30 percent of children, making it the most common chronic disease of childhood.

 The age of 6 is when sociocultural factors start influencing body dissatisfaction, leading to pervasive negative body esteem.

 Experts believe schools are a key setting for efforts to increase daily physical activity and prevent childhood obesity.

-Taking a unique approach to prevent, reduce, and reverse childhood obesity amongst school age children, we make fitness opportunities available in schools and empower kids to set big goals, achieve them through daily physical activity, and achieve a healthy, active lifestyle they can maintain.
+Taking a unique approach to prevent, reduce, and reverse childhood obesity and inactivity amongst school-age children, we make fitness opportunities available in schools and empower kids to set big goals, achieve them through daily physical activity, and achieve a healthy, active lifestyle they can maintain for life.

 Our unique Signature Incentives celebrate and unify all students.
 Every year, our MILEstone tracking t-shirt color changes nationwide.
 No matter where students are, their 100 Mile Club shirt will match those of every 100 Mile Club participant that year, creating team spirit nationwide!

 from the blogs